lifeomic/react-native-sdk/README.md

 ### onAppSessionStart

-`onAppSessionStart` is a function that is invoked when a new logged-in app session start (user sign-in/sign-up, app refresh, etc.).
+`onAppSessionStart` is a function that is invoked when a new logged-in app session starts (user sign-in/sign-up, app refresh, etc.).
 It can be used for analytics purposes, checking subscription status, etc.

 ````typescript